Skip to main content

 Education

-What We Don't Do
+What We Do Not Pretend

 Technical Foundation

-Built for performance and scientific rigor:
+Built for observability and iteration:

-See Stack Rationale for architectural decisions.
+See Stack Rationale for deeper architectural context.